openstack-archive/tuskar/CONTRIBUTING.rst

   $ openstack-config --set etc/tuskar/tuskar.conf database connection sqlite:///tuskar.sqlite
   $ openstack-config --set etc/tuskar/tuskar.conf DEFAULT debug true

+The command above is part of the openstack-utils package, so you will have to install that if you have not already.

 Then::

   # if you delete tuskar.sqlite this will force creation of tables again - e.g.